UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 A shell allows you to easily create a new program that is not a "second-class citizen," but instead is a program with all of the privileges of any other UNIX program.

-The last two points are important.
-DOS does not have a shell that has as many features as the Bourne shell.
-Also, it is impossible to write a DOS script that emulates or replaces existing commands.

-Let me give an example.
-Certain DOS programs understand the meta-character "\*."
-That is, the "RENAME" command can be told

-RENAME \*.OLD \*.NEW

-Files "A.OLD" and "B.OLD" will be renamed "A.NEW" and "B.NEW."
-The DOS commands "COPY" and "MOVE" also understand the character "\*."
-The "TYPE" and "MORE" commands, however, do not.
-If you wanted to create a new command, it too, would not understand that an asterisk is used to match filenames.
-You see, each DOS program is given the burden of understanding filename expansion.
-Consequently, many programs do not.

-UNIX is a different story.
-The shell is given the burden of expanding filenames.
-The program that sees the filenames is unaware of the original pattern.
-This means all programs act consistently, as filename expansion can be used with any command.
-It also means a shell script can easily replace a C program, as far as the user is concerned.
+A shell script can easily replace a C program, as far as the user is concerned.
 If you don't like the name of a UNIX utility, it is easy to create a new utility to replace the current program.
 If you wanted to create a program called "DIR" you could simply create a file containing

 #!/bin/sh
 ls $\*

 The shell does the hard part.

-The other difference between the DOS batch file and the UNIX shell is the richness of the shell language.
 It is possible to do software development using the shell as the top level of the program.
 Not only is it possible, but it is encouraged.
 The UNIX philosophy of program development is to start with a shell script.
 Get the functionality you want.
 If the end results has all of the functionality, and is fast enough, then you are done.
-If it isn't fast enough, consider replacing part (or all) of the script with a program written in a different language (e.g. C, Perl).
+If it isn't fast enough, consider replacing part (or all) of the script with a program written in a different language (e.g. C, Perl, Python).
 Just because a UNIX program is a shell script does not mean it isn't a "real" program.

 Because there are many shells available, it is important to learn to distinguish between the different shells.
 Typing commands for one shell when you are using another is bound to cause confusion.
 I know from personal experience.
 This was aggravated by the fact that many books I used to learn UNIX never mentioned that other shells existed.
 Therefore, the first step is to make sure you are using the proper shell.